 - Today, the Cleveland Natural Science Club meets in the Lodge from February through November on the first Saturday of each month.
 A program on a natural science subject is held at 7:30 PM.
 It is open to the public.
 The program subjects are listed on this website and in the Cleveland Metroparks Emerald Necklace.
 In December, a Christmas tea and open house is held, and is open to the public.
-It has been held since 1938,
+It has been held every year since 1938.

 Look About Lodge

 - 1935: Professor Persing, in conjunction with the Metropark’s Landscape Architect, sought out a new location on which to build a new “Look About Lodge”.
 It was designed to serve the expanded membership (of over 200).
 The prototype was Old Faithful Lodge in Yellowstone National Park, which a number of members had visited.